PranavThorali/WebDesignAssignments/Assignment02/readme.txt

 Professional Portfolio Website

  Description
-This project is a professional portfolio website created to showcase personal projects, skills, and achievements.
+This Assignment is a professional portfolio website created to showcase personal projects, skills, and achievements.
 The site uses HTML for structure, CSS for styling, and adheres to responsive design principles.
 It includes interactive components such as navigation, image gallery, testimonials, a contact form, and a table.

  HTML Tags Used: